 As an avid naturalist and the stewardship coordinator for the Nature Conservancy of Canada’s (NCC’s) nature reserves in Nova Scotia, I spend a lot of time hiking and managing trails.
 I also like to hike in my spare time.
 With the warm weather on the way, I’m grateful to be getting outside more again, as are many others.

 Unfortunately, in the past I've had an experience that is the bane of many trail users and could have been avoided.
 I was enjoying the sunshine, birdsong and spring flora along the trail when I heard the voices of other hikers coming my way.
 And then suddenly two dogs came flying around the bend.
 They ran at me, barking loudly, and one began jumping on me.
 Friendly jumping, but just the same, it was unexpected and unwanted.

 Hiking at Black Beach trail (Photo by NCC)

 With many of us getting outside again, it’s good to keep in mind some basic trail etiquette.
 Being aware of trail etiquette can enhance your experience outdoors, as well as the experience of others.
 If you have ever wondered how best to engage with people you encounter on a hike, you’re not alone.
-Trail etiquette is mostly about common courtesy and common sense, and because of COVID-19, both are especially important right now for maintaining a positive atmosphere on the trail.
+Trail etiquette is mostly about common courtesy and common sense, both are especially important for maintaining a positive atmosphere on the trail.
 Here are some basics of trail etiquette to keep in mind:

 - Pets are best left at home.
 If you do bring them, please keep them on a leash so they don’t disturb wildlife.
 Keep them out of water sources and be sure to clean up after them.

 - Be courteous and friendly to other hikers.
 Say hi as you pass each other along the trail.

 - Enjoy the peace and quiet, and be respectful of others and the wildlife around you.